 New user label

-After removing it and unwrapping, the first thing you’ll find is a “new user” label on top, immediately above the controls.
+After removing it and unwrapping it, the first thing you’ll find is a “new user” label on top, immediately above the controls.

 It’s a nice touch, and clearly explains getting the purifier ready for use and also basic control operation.
 I don’t recall seeing this on other brands before and I definitely like it.